andyatkinson/andyatkinson.github.io/rails-tips.md

 ## Test Code Tips: Rspec Tips
 * Run specific spec: use line number on end like `rspec spec/foo_spec.rb:123` to run line 123

-## Compare times at course granularity
+## Compare times at coarse granularity
 `expect(thing.time).to be_within(1.second).of Time.now`

 ## Tail test log file when running test